-Derek Carr Spoils Jon Gruden's Impressive Coaching Debut
+Derek Carr Spoils Jon Gruden's Impressive Coaching Return

 Does this mean the Raiders would have won if their quarterback didn't make as many mental mistakes?
 Probably not.

-However, solid play at the game's most important position coupled with what appears to be a roster that can compete and a coach who embraced some modern elements to his offensive scheme will make the Raiders a tough out against any opponent.
+However, solid play at the game's most important position, a roster that can compete and a coach embracing modern offensive elements will make the Raiders a tough out against any opponent.
 They showed exactly that for two quarters Monday night.

 The Rams are a better team right now.
 That's OK, since the Raiders don't seem to be hopelessly lost with Gruden leading the way.